Cruise raid case: WhatsApp chats not enough to prove accused supplied drugs, says Mumbai court

 “So far as the submissions of Special Public Prosecutor Advait Sethna regarding conspiracy are concerned, the aspect of proving the conspiracy which deals with depth is required to be considered only at the time of trial,” he said, according to India Today.
 “But prima-facie it needs to be shown by the NCB that there is a case of conspiracy and abatement.”

-On four accused persons related to event management company Caneplus Trading, which had organised live shows on the cruise that was raided, the judge said the Narcotics Control Bureau did not show anything on record that they had financed or harboured any offenders on the ship.
+On four accused persons related to event management company Caneplus Trading, which had organised live shows on the ship that was raided, the judge said the Narcotics Control Bureau did not show anything on record that they had financed or harboured any offenders on the ship.

 “It can be gathered that the applicant’s company was only involved in conducting live entertainment shows and live music shows on the Cruise and did not have authority to either regulate entry on board or assign the rooms,” the order stated “It can be gathered that they had no control over the Cruise and the passengers therein.”